SylvainRajkoumar/image-classification-cifar10-keras/README.md

 ![capture](https://user-images.githubusercontent.com/26735996/48300550-0c010200-e4e0-11e8-8682-6cd7cf017bd1.PNG)

-You'll need to do the same thing for the following packages :
+You'll need to do the same for the following packages :
 ```
 numpy
 opencv